-University of Illinois at Urbana-Champaign

-Postdoctoral Research Associate Champaign, IL

-Email: hrnndzr2@illinois.edu

-Jaime A. Hernandez finished his PhD from the Department of Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign in December 2015.
-He holds a bachelor's degree in civil engineering from the National University of Colombia at Medellin and a master's degree from Ohio University.
+Jaime Hernandez University of Illinois at Urbana-Champaign Postdoctoral Research Associate Champaign, IL Email: hrnndzr2@illinois.edu Jaime Hernandez received his Ph.D. from the Department of Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign in December 2015.
+He holds a Bachelor's degree in civil engineering from the National University of Colombia at Medellin and a Master's degree from Ohio University.
 His research interests include modeling of flexible pavement structures, tire-pavement interaction, and pavement instrumentation.
 As graduate student at University of Illinois, he assisted with several projects including the study of the effect of wide-base tires on pavements, characterization of tire-pavement contact stresses using finite element modeling and experimental measurements, and the effect of various tire parameters on pavement damage.
 Jaime has received various awards including the General Scholarship from the Society of Hispanic Professional Engineers, First Place Winner in the Younger Member Paper Contest from the ASCE Transportation and Development Institute - 2013 Airfield and Highway Pavement Conference, and Young Researcher from COLCIENCIAS (Colombian equivalent to National Science Foundation).
-Currently, Jaime is a postdoctoral research associate at University of Illinois, and he is collaborating in an instrumentation project conducted by the Federal Aviation Administration at John F. Kennedy international airport aim to study load and environment induced responses in concrete pavements.
-In addition, he is developing a micromechanical model of the semi-circular beam.
+Currently, Jaime is a postdoctoral research associate at University of Illinois at Urbana-Champaign

-Susan Hotle Virginia Polytechnic Institute and State University Assistant Professor

-Blacksburg, VA

-Email: shotle3@vt.edu

-Susan Hotle is an Assistant Professor in the Department of Civil and Environmental Engineering at Virginia Tech and is a researcher in the FAA's NEXTOR II consortium with projects, analyzing surface performance and operational metrics.
-She received her PhD in Civil Engineering from the Georgia Institute of Technology in 2015, working under the advisement of Dr. Laurie Garrow.
+Susan Hotle Virginia Polytechnic Institute and State University Assistant Professor Blacksburg, VA Email: shotle3@vt.edu Susan Hotle is an Assistant Professor in the Department of Civil and Environmental Engineering at Virginia Tech and is a researcher in the FAA's NEXTOR II consortium with projects, analyzing surface performance and operational metrics.
+She received her Ph.D. in civil engineering from the Georgia Institute of Technology in 2015, working under the advisement of Dr. Laurie Garrow.
 Susan's doctoral research focused on examining and modeling airline customer search and purchase behavior.
 Her B.S.
 (2010) and M.S.
-(2011) degrees are also in Civil Engineering from the Georgia Institute of Technology.

-While a graduate student at the Georgia Tech, she won an award as part of the ACRP Graduate Research Award Program on Public-Sector Aviation Issues for academic year 2012-2013, preparing research on "The Role of Competitor Pricing on Multi-Airport Search."
+(2011) degrees are also in civil engineering from the Georgia Institute of Technology.
+While a graduate student at the Georgia Tech, Susan won an award as part of the ACRP Graduate Research Award Program for academic year 2012-2013, preparing research on "The Role of Competitor Pricing on Multi-Airport Search."
 Prior to joining Virginia Tech's faculty in 2016, Susan worked as an Operations Research Analyst for GRA, Incorporated, supporting the Federal Aviation Administrations' Office of Performance Analysis.
-During her time in Washington D.C., Susan analyzed taxiout delay as well as collaborated with Eurocontrol and the Civil Aviation Authority of Singapore (CAAS) to benchmark U.S. operational metrics internationally.
+During her time in Washington D.C., Susan analyzed taxi-out delay as well as collaborated with Eurocontrol and the Civil Aviation Authority of Singapore (CAAS) to benchmark U.S. operational metrics internationally.